 Browse Financial Instruments

-A detailed guide on Barrier Options, a type of option where the payoff depends on whether the underlying asset reaches or exceeds a predefined price level.
+A barrier option is an option whose payoff or existence depends on whether the underlying asset reaches a specified barrier level.

 A Barrier Option is a type of financial derivative in options trading where the payoff is contingent on the underlying asset reaching or exceeding a predefined price level, known as the barrier.
 These options are complex instruments used mainly for hedging and speculating in financial markets.